welwood08/merlin/README.md

 Configuring Excalibur
 ----------------------------

-excalibur.sh will need updating for the relevant DB and the relevant excalibur.*.py will need updating if you changed the prefix in merlin.cfg.
+excalibur.sh will need updating if you want to use MySQL and the relevant excalibur.*.py will need updating if you want to use the same excalibur for more than one bot.

 You need to use a task scheduler to run excalibur.py one minute after every tick.
 If you're using crontab, you might use a command like this